fb0801/Risk_Change_and_Crisis_Management/README.md

 # Risk_Change_and_Crisis_Management
 <h4>Description:</h4>
-code for risk change and crisis mangement assignment to make a monte carlo simulation and other things
+code for risk change and crisis mangement assignment to make a monte carlo simulation

 <h4>Requirements:</h4>